Michigan Human Powered Vehicle Association Dissolved

 The Michigan Human Powered Vehicle web site is for those interested in innovation and creativity in the design and development of human powered transportation – on land, water and in the air.

-Related to human powered vehicles (HPV's), the Michigan Human Powered Vehicle Assoction (MHPVA), until it desolved in September 2016, sponsored the oldest continuous competition for HPVs in North America, the Michigan Human Powered Vehicle Rally.
-The Rally is expected to continue in 2017 and beyond, but as an independent event at the Waterford Hills sports car racing track in Clarkston, the site since 1986.
+Related to human powered vehicles (HPV's), the Michigan Human Powered Vehicle Association (MHPVA), until it dissolved in September 2016, sponsored the oldest continuous competition for HPVs in North America, the Michigan Human Powered Vehicle Rally.
+The Rally continues to be held, but as an independent event at the Waterford Hills sports car racing track in Clarkston, the site since 1986.
 The rally has attracted as many as 50 competitors from numerous states and Canada.
 Events include one-hour time trials, top speed runs, a hill climb/coast-down, standing start kilometer, road races and a practical vehicle competition.
 Instead of the rally, the MHPVA has twice conducted major events.

 The MHPVA itself was founded in 1982 (for more early history of the group click here).
 In 1989, the MHPVA hosted the 15th International Human Powered Speed Championships, with most events at Michigan International Speedway.
 Approximately 75 land and water vehicles came from all over the United States, plus Canada and France.
 In 2009 the MHPVA helped sponsor the Michigan Human Powered Speed Challenge at the Ford Proving Grounds near Romeo, Michigan.
 Fifty-four competitors came from all over the United States, plus Canada, France, the Netherlands, Slovenia and Mexico.
 Ten world records were set, including the farthest any man or women has pedaled a bicycle in one hour, six hours, and over 100 km and 100 mile distances.